 Yemen rebel attack on Saudi oil plant sets off huge fire by F1 track

-Jeddah (Saudi Arabia) (AFP) – Yemeni rebels attacked a Saudi Aramco oil facility setting off a huge fire visible from Jeddah's Formula One track as part of a wave of attacks on Friday.
+Jeddah (Saudi Arabia) (AFP) – A Yemeni rebel attack on a Saudi oil plant set off a huge fire near Jeddah's Formula One circuit during practice sessions on Friday, part of a wave of assaults on Aramco facilities.

-"We did several attacks with drones and ballistic missiles," the Iran-backed Huthi rebels said in a statement, including an "Aramco installation in Jeddah (and) vital installations in Riyadh".
+Smoke billowed near the circuit and drivers complained of the smell in the most visible of 16 drone-and-missile attacks claimed by the Iran-backed rebels around the country.

-The Saudi-led coalition fighting the Iran-backed rebels confirmed the attack, which comes ahead of the seventh anniversary of its military intervention in the brutal civil war in Yemen.
+The wave of assaults comes ahead of the seventh anniversary of a Saudi-led coalition's military intervention against the Huthis in Yemen, a country in the grips of a major humanitarian crisis.

+The attacks targeted "Aramco facilities in Jeddah and vital facilities in the capital of the Saudi enemy, Riyadh", tweeted Huthi military spokesman Yahya Saree.

+Facilities of oil giant Aramco were also attacked in Jizan, Najran, Ras Tanura and Rabigh with "a large number of drones", he added.

+The Saudi-led coalition fighting the Iran-backed rebels confirmed the Jeddah oil plant attack.

+"They are trying to impact the nerve-centre of the world economy," the coalition said in a statement.
+"These attacks have no impact on life in Jeddah," it added.

-Smoke billowed near Jeddah's F1 track as drivers took part in practice runs, with Red Bull's world champion Max Verstappen saying he could smell the blaze as he drove.
+Red Bull's world champion Max Verstappen said he could smell the blaze as he drove in practice sessions that were beamed live around the world.

 "I can smell burning... is it my car?" the Dutchman asked over team radio.

+An F1 spokesperson said: "The position at the moment is that we are waiting for further information from the authorities on what has happened."

-The rebels claimed 16 attacks on a number of targets including an electrical station in Jizan, bordering Yemen, which was set ablaze.
+The rebel attacks also included an electrical station in Jizan, bordering Yemen, which was set ablaze.

 The Saudi-led coalition intervened to support Yemen's internationally recognised government in 2015, after the rebels seized the capital Sanaa the previous year.